few-shot-learning/Keras-FewShotLearning/README.md

 Thus this repo mainly relies on two of the main high-level python packages for data science: Keras and Pandas.
 While Pandas may not seem very useful for researchers working with static dataset, it becomes a strong backbone in production applications when you always need to tinker with your data.

+## Few-Shot Learning

+Few-shot learning is a task consisting in classifying unseen samples into n classes (so called n way task) where each classes is only described with few (from 1 to 5 in usual benchmarks) examples.

+Most of the state-of-the-art algorithms try to sort of learn a metric into a well suited (optimized) feature space.
+Thus deep network usually first encode the base images into a feature space onto which a _distance_ or _similarity_ is learnt.

+Amongst other, the Siamese Nets is usually known as the network from [Koch et al.](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf)
+This algorithm learns a pair-wise similarity between images.
+More precisely it uses a densely connected layers on top of the difference between the two encodings to predict 0 (different) or 1 (same).

+In this repo we have called Siamese nets all the algorithms built within the same framework, i.e. choosing a backbone and a _head model_ to evaluate the embeddings.
+In this context the well known [Protypical networks](https://arxiv.org/pdf/1703.05175.pdf) falls into the Siamese Nets frameworks and is available here as `SiameseNets(head_model="ProtoNets")`.

+## Overview

+This repos provides several tools for few-shot learning:

+ - Keras model
+ - Pandas sequence for training the models
+ - Keras callbacks to monitor the trainings

+All these tools can be used all together or separately.
+One way want to stick with the keras model trained on regular numpy arrays, with or without callbacks.
+When designing more advanced keras.Sequence for training, it is advised (and some examples are provided) to use Pandas though it is not necessary at all.

+We think that fast experimentation requires the good level of modularity.
+Modularity means that the flow of operations should be described as a sequence of operations with well defined interfaces.
+Furthermore you should be able to change or update any of these single operation without changing anything else.
+For these reasons we think that stacked Layers as well as stacked (chained) Pandas operations are the right way of building ML pipelines.
+Feel free to experiment and share your thought on this repo by contributing to it!

 ## Getting started